-Dabbing is a new way to consume or smoke the hashish-like and usually semi-liquid concentration of the active ingredients of marihuana called "honey-oil" (which contains no actual oil, though it seems to be oily in consistency) usually using an appliance called a "titantium nail".
-Other types of marihuana concentrates may also be "dabbed" or smoked with varying results in various ways, including traditional hashish pipes.
+Dabbing is a new way to consume or smoke the hashish-like and usually semi-liquid concentration of the active ingredients of marijuana called "honey-oil" (which contains no actual oil, though it seems to be oily in consistency) usually using an appliance called a "titantium nail".
+Other types of marijuana concentrates may also be "dabbed" or smoked with varying results in various ways, including traditional hashish pipes.
 Don't put oily substances in these new smoking devices.

-In other words, it's essentially no different than smoking hashish, as opposed to the cruder version, marihuana itself.
+In other words, it's essentially no different than smoking hashish, as opposed to the cruder version, marijuana itself.
 There were already 2 or 3 types of hashish already being smoked normally in pipes or mixed with weed or tobacco, and smoked like a joint, before "dabbing" was invented which is just a new method of smoking a more pure form of hashish, really.
 Nothing more.

 Note that "honey-oil", and "hash-oil" are not the same thing.
 So called "hash-oil" contains added oil, usually cooking oil.
-"Honey-oil" and most other newer types of hashish and marihuana concentrates do not contain any actual added oil at all, though honey oil appears to be oily.
+"Honey-oil" and most other newer types of hashish and marijuana concentrates do not contain any actual added oil at all, though honey oil appears to be oily.